2015 Newfoundland and Labrador general election: Campaign

 In June 2015, Premier Davis announced that a general election would be held in November, after the October federal election.
 Many veteran PC MHAs who had served in Danny Williams' cabinet did not seek re-election.
 On November 5, Davis visited the lieutenant governor to request that the House of Assembly be dissolved.
 The election would be held on November 30.

-The Liberals consistently held a massive lead in public opinion polling throughout the campaign, with 66 per cent support among decided voters at the outset and 67 per cent support in a poll released just one week before election day.
+The Liberals consistently held a massive lead in public opinion polling throughout the campaign, with 66% support among decided voters at the outset and 67% support in a poll released just one week before election day.

 Their lead was so large and so unshakable that some pundits openly speculated that the party could potentially sweep every seat in the province, although others suggested that this was unlikely.
 Numerous ridings in and around St. John's remained more competitive than provincewide polling suggested, and some voters appeared to be swayed in the final days by the argument that even if they were inclined to support the Liberals, the province's democratic process would not be well-served by giving one party a clean sweep of the legislature with no opposition party to challenge them.

 In the final results, the Liberals did win almost every seat in most of the province, except for a single Progressive Conservative incumbent hanging on in Central Newfoundland; in St. John's, however, the New Democrats successfully retained two of the three seats they held in the city, while the Progressive Conservatives held onto almost every seat in the city's suburbs.